turbot/guardrails-docs/docs/getting-started/getting-started-gcp/apply-quick-action/index.md

 - [Send an Alert to Email](/guardrails/docs/getting-started/getting-started-gcp/send-alert-to-email/)

-Until now we’ve operated Guardrails in read-only mode, with the minimal permissions needed to discover resources, track changes, and alert on misconfigurations.
+Until now we’ve operated Guardrails with the minimal permissions needed to discover resources, track changes, and alert on misconfigurations.
 In this runbook we’ll show how you can enable Guardrails to perform [Quick Actions](/guardrails/docs/guides/quick-actions) that fix misconfigurations.

 ## Step 1: Add the storage.buckets.update permission